manan-luthra/manan-luthra.github.io/publications.md

 ## Sonic Fire Fighting System
 ### 2020 IEEE International Conference on Computer Communication and Informatics – IEEE
 Abstract:
+In today's world, a lot of innovation has been going on in the field of fire safety and management.
+Various types of extinguishers are becoming famous in the market.
+But they are mostly either based on water or chemicals.
+This research work is aimed at introducing a type of fire extinguisher that eradicates the use of both water as well as chemicals by using sound/acoustic waves, thus saving resources as well as preventing equipment and health damage caused by chemicals.
+(Furthermore, this research work will also highlight the challenges faced by the implementation of this concept in a practical scenario).

 Key topics covered:
+- Basic Principle involved
+- Approach
+- Research Focus
+- Experimental Prototype
+- Limitations

 Certificate: